-Newton King are delighted to offer to the market this charming, three bedroom grade II listed barn conversion situated within Corfe Conservation Area and an area of outstanding natural beauty.
+Newton King are delighted to offer to the market this charming, three bedroom grade II listed barn conversion situated in a secure position within Corfe Conservation Area and an area of outstanding natural beauty.

 This property offers bespoke features throughout with exposed timbers, hand crafted windows and a warm, cosy feel.
 The property comprises of a master bedroom with En-suite bathroom, a family bathroom with bath and a shower above, double bedroom and a single bedroom / Study, a stunning kitchen fitted with granite worksurfaces, new range cooker, brick splashback and integrated white goods.